Identify Your Breyer

 • TB - Thoroughbred

-• TR or Test - test run model made before production to determine exact color and markings
+• Test - test run model made before production to determine exact color and markings.
+Very few are made.

-• Trad - Traditional; largest Breyer model size
+• Trad - Traditional; the largest popular Breyer model series at 1:9 scale.

 • TSC - Tractor Supply Company, which sometimes sells special run models as well as other Breyer models.